virtualcitySYSTEMS/map-plugin-cli/README.md

 If you have to access assets _before_ your plugin is created (in the exported function of your plugin code), you will have to use the `baseUrl` provided to you to generate the URL yourself.

+## About testing plugins

+To test your plugin's API you can use [vitest](https://vitest.dev/).
+The `@vcmap/hello-world` plugin contains a basic setup of a test environment including example spec using vitest.
+You will find the required setup in your created plugin, if you chose to add `test` as script to your `package.json` during the create-prompt.

+As for now, we don't do any components testing.

 ## Notes on Developing
 To develop the plugin-cli, be sure to not `npm link` into plugins, since this will throw the resolver in resolving the @vcmap/ui peer dependency from the current plugin.
-Instead run `npm pack` in the plugin cli and install the tarball in the plugin directly.
+Instead, run `npm pack` in the plugin cli and install the tarball in the plugin directly.